 When you’re ready to have a baby, it’s as easy as getting busy without any protection.
 Right?
 Wrong.
 Of course, there are women who get pregnant as soon as they’re ready to be a mum, but the shocking truth is, it’s actually harder to put a bun in your oven than you might think.
-Here, we separate conception truths from complete misconceptions, so read on for more surprising facts.
+Here, we separate conception truths from complete misconceptions and old wives tales, so read on for more surprising facts.

 Myth: Taking birth control for many years makes it hard to conceive.